Rail transport in Jamaica: Bauxite lines

-Post World War II
+After World War II

-The agricultural driven growth of the railways was created by the harsh interior geography, and developing consumer needs meant that post-World War II, bananas had to be on a ship only two days after cutting.
-Having shipped 330,000 stems in 1880 to 24 million stems in 1930, a progressive decline in the industry meant that by 1969 the transport of bananas by rail ceased.
-In 1895 Jamaica had exported 97 million fruits; by 1940 the figure had fallen to 40 million, and following the loss of the monopoly of the British market and the 1951 hurricane, in 1975 it was just 5 million.
-Passenger figures had also started to fall, as pre-World War II the government had started a bridge building programme.
-By 1971 Jamaica had 7200 mi of roads, 1,350 of which were paved; alongside motorbuses which were accessing further inland, private cars had increased from 15,000 in 1950 to 142,300 by 1975.
+The agricultural driven growth of the railways was created by the harsh interior geography, and developing consumer needs meant that bananas had to be on a ship within two days of cutting.
+Shipping rose from 330,000 stems in 1880 to 24 million stems in 1930; then a decline in the industry ended rail transport of bananas by 1969.
+In 1895 Jamaica had exported 97 million fruits; by 1940 the figure had fallen to 40 million, and after the loss of the monopoly of the British market and the 1951 hurricane it was 5 million in 1975.
+Passenger use fell, partly because of the bridge-building programme begun by the government before the war.
+By 1971 Jamaica had 7200 mi of roads, 1,350 of which were paved; alongside motorbuses which were accessing further inland, private cars had increased from 15,000 in 1950 to 142,300 in 1975.

-After a post-World War II report by C. E. Rooke recommended closure of the Port Antonio to Spanish Town line, the government only closed the Linstead to Ewarton branch in 1947.
-The 1951 hurricane brought about a recommendation by the United Nations envoy to invest in the railway to keep the bauxite traffic, and hence the passenger rates economically viable.
+After a post-war report by C. E. Rooke recommended closure of the Port Antonio to Spanish Town line, the government only closed the Linstead to Ewarton branch in 1947.
+The 1951 hurricane brought about a recommendation by the United Nations envoy to invest in the railway to keep the bauxite traffic, and hence the passenger rates, economically viable.